eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skills for EDA software development, and other high-end software development:
 + Production quality coding standards and patterns.
+	- You are curious and pragmatic: you want to explore extensions to our product but are motivated by delivering production code for business use cases
+	- industry best practices
+	- You will write clean, maintainable and production code with appropriate documentation and tests.
+	- Experience in contributing to production code bases.
+Ability to rapidly prototype algorithmic ideas in notebook environments and translate them into production code.
+	- Experience with building production code.
+	- Be easy to go from test to production code.
 + Build system experience, like:
 	- Apache Buildr, historic open-source build system, Rake-based, gives the full power of scripting in Ruby with integral support for most abilities wanted in a build system
 	- ***Bazel***